simpsot/ChildCareConnectDotNet/replit.md

 To publish the application, click the "Deploy" button in Replit.

 ## Recent Changes

+### SSN Viewing for Authorized Users (Dec 3, 2024)
+- Created ClientDetail.razor page for viewing client information
+- Added authorization check to display SSN only for Admin/Manager roles
+- Implemented Show/Hide toggle for SSN decryption and viewing
+- Non-authorized users see permission message on detail page
+- Rows in Clients list are now clickable to navigate to detail page

 ### Extended Demographics for Clients (Dec 3, 2024)
 - Added comprehensive demographic fields to Client model: Date of Birth, Gender, Race/Ethnicity, Nationality, Citizenship Status